A complete guide to energy smart meters

 Smart meters are next generation energy meters – connected digital devices that provide accurate usage data to ensure bills are accurate and households are more energy efficient.

-The government plans to equip every British home with a smart meter by 2020, but while companies including British Gas and First Utility have already started their smart meter roll out, many first-generation devices haven't been able to cope with households switching energy supplier.
+The government planned to equip every British home with a smart meter by 2020, but this had to be pushed back to 2024 after some significant teething troubles with the technology - not least the fact that many first-generation devices weren't able to cope with households switching energy supplier.

-Early adopters of the smart tech have found that their meters have stopped working when they switch energy supplier, and energy companies have been pushing for the deadline to be pushed back as until the technology is fully up to speed.
+Early adopters of the smart tech found their meters stopped working when they switched energy supplier, leading energy companies to push for the deadline to be pushed back until they could make sure the technology was fully up to speed.